The new Apple TV 4K isn't a must-buy — but the Siri Remote is | CNN Underscored

 The other change is a built-in power button.
 You’ll tap it once to turn on your TV and Apple TV.
 It’s straightforward and reminded us just how shocking it was that the previous remote didn’t have a dedicated power button.
 Volume controls are still here, so the new Siri Remote can be the one remote to rule them all.
 Mute, play/pause and a dedicated TV button (which opens the Apple TV app) are all here as well.

-The dedicated Siri button has been moved to the top left-hand side.
+The dedicated Siri button has been moved to the top right-hand side.
 It’s in line with how you engaged Siri on an iPhone, and we’re pretty happy with the relocation.
 She’s still quickly accessible and great at pulling up what you ask for in an instant.

 The new Apple TV 4K is basically the same — and that’s not all bad